Mechanical Engineering

 RESEARCH CORE Courses from one Research Division List9.0

-TECHNICAL ELECTIVES Technical Electives Courses must be 500-level or above and must be approved by the Advisor/Thesis Committee.24.0
+TECHNICAL ELECTIVES Technical Electives Any 500-level or above courses approved by Advisor/Thesis Committee.24.0

 MEGN707GRADUATE THESIS / DISSERTATION RESEARCH CREDIT30.0